 The guy from the reception had also informed me about a great take-away restaurant where I should go and get dinner, so I obeyed.
 Pompoko, as this place is called, was easy to find; about a five minute walk (probably less) from the hostel and super popular amongst locals.
 Most tables were taken and I could hardly make my way through to the counter, because of the big line of people waiting to order/for their food.
 I decided to go for a prawn curry, with some spring rolls on the side.
-I didn’t have to wait long for my food, thankfully because it was crowded and I was starving, so I quickly took my order back with me to the hostel.
+Thankfully, I didn’t have to wait long for my food.
+Which was good, because it was crowded and I was starving.
+I quickly took my order back with me to the hostel, desperately wanting to eat it.
 Since I didn’t actually know anyone in the hostel yet and I didn’t have any roommates, I decided to take my food up to my room and eat by myself.
 I know, pretty weird, but it was nice being alone for a little bit after being constantly surrounded by people for the past few weeks.

 There was a Couchsurfing event that night that I wanted to attend, but the app wasn’t working properly on my phone so I couldn’t figure out where it was being held.
 I was feeling a bit bored, being there all by myself, but I decided that would be a great time for me to call my parents and of course my sister to give them a little update.
 That night wasn’t the most interesting of nights, I just watched some videos on my phone in bed and went to sleep early.